 Alternatively, make a beeline for the row of boat noodle shops that line the canal nearby and dive into 15-baht bowls of silky white rice noodles topped with beef balls, crispy pork and a rich, dark broth.
 Trust us, one is never enough.

 The province of Issan might be 500 miles north of the capital, but that hasn’t stopped the little restaurants flanking nearby Soi Rang Nam from knocking out some fine North-eastern Thai food.
 Expect zingy som tum papaya salads, grilled pork and crispy fried fish.

 The quickest way to get to Victory Monument is via the BTS Skytain which stops right at the heart of the foodie beast.
 Take the steps down any of the exits and follow your nose.

-Nang Loeng Market is little visited by foreigners other than those joining one of our exclusive Bangkok food tours.
-This is somewhat of a surprise as it’s close to the infamous backpacker district Khao San Road and churns out some of the best street food in Bangkok.
+Nang Loeng Market is little visited by foreigners other than those joining one of our chef-designed Bangkok food tours.
+This is somewhat of a surprise as it’s close to the infamous backpacker district Khao San Road and is, without a doubt, one of the best places for street food in Bangkok.

 How to get to Nang Loeng

 There’s no public transport to get to Nang Loeng Market, so your best bet is jumping into a tuk tuk or taxi.